fabianishere/udm-kernel-tools/docs/iptv.md

    See [here](https://en.wikipedia.org/wiki/Broadcast_address) for more information.

-## Route IPTV traffic onto LAN
+## Configuring udm-iptv

-Next, we use the `udm-iptv` container to route the IPTV traffic between WAN and LAN.
-SSH into your machine and run the following command.
-Make sure you have the [on-boot-script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) installed.
+Next, we will use the [udm-iptv](https://hub.docker.com/r/fabianishere/udm-iptv) container to get IPTV working on your LAN.
+This container uses [igmpproxy](https://github.com/pali/igmpproxy) to route multicast IPTV traffic between WAN and LAN.

+Before we set up the `udm-iptv` container, make sure you have the [on-boot-script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) installed.
+SSH into your machine and execute the following commands:

 ```bash
 tee  /mnt/data/on_boot.d/15-iptv.sh <<EOF >/dev/null